raspberrypilearning/astro-pi-mission-zero/en/step_9.md

 ## Submit your entry

-There are a few rules your code needs to follow before you can submit your entry to be run on the International Space Station.
-The list of rules at the bottom will light up green when you run the program.
+There are a few rules your code needs to follow so that you can submit it to be run on the International Space Station.
+If your code follows them, the rules at the bottom of the emulator will light up in green when you run the program.

 ![Validation](images/validation.png)

 1. Light up the LEDs
 1. Take a temperature reading
-1. Make sure your code is 1000 characters or less, not including blank lines
+1. Make sure your code is no longer than 1000 characters, not including blank lines
-1. Make sure your message to the astronauts fits within 30 seconds or less, as this is how long your code will run for on the ISS
+1. Make sure your message to the astronauts runs for no longer than 30 seconds, as this is how long your code will run for on the ISS
 1. Avoid using any methods needing input
 1. Only import from the `sense_hat`, `time`, and `random` modules
 1. Make sure you don't include any profanity

-+ Once the rules are all green you are ready to submit, so press the **Continue** button.
++ Once the rules are all green, you are ready to submit, so press the **Continue** button.

-+ You will be asked to enter your classroom code — your teacher will tell you what this is.
++ You will be asked to enter your classroom code — your teacher will tell you what it is.

 + Your teacher's name will appear.
 If it is the right name, click **Go to final form**.